wells5609/PHP-Finance/README.md

  * 12-mo. forward EPS (analyst consensus est.): $7.70

 #####Dividend Discount Model
-The DDM states that a stock's current value is the present value of the sum of the its future dividends.
+The DDM states that a stock's current value is equal to the present value of the sum of its future dividends.
 ```php
 $ddm = new \Finance\DividendDiscountModel();